-All these questions and more will be covered if you keep certain guidelines in mind.
+All these questions and more will be covered if you keep certain IT startup guideline in mind.

 - Get a 360⁰ view of your idea – Your idea may not be technical initially but if your venture is in the technical domain you need to have all the technical and non-technical aspects laid down in the idea stage.
 This makes your idea well sounded and better suited for people to take an interest.

 - Be the ideas guy – You know your idea best.
 So keep that idea close to your vision and fine-tune it along the way.
 Ensure that your belief in your idea gets communicated to the team or the people around you.
 Be passionate and enthusiastic about your idea; your team too shall feel connected to the purpose of the venture

 - Don’t leave them hanging – While you may have the idea, it doesn’t mean that you leave the technical team and others to tackle the problem.
 Even if the problem is technical in nature, remember that the idea is yours and the venture will crumble if you don’t take interest in all the matters dealing with it.
 So if you are confronted with a technical problem, sit with the technical team and try to understand it and get it resolved.
 Being a pro-active visionary helps in long term sustainability of your venture.

 - Build a business plan – A business plan is extremely important and an invaluable asset that helps you keep track with what you want to achieve and also communicates the same to your team.
 Since a business plan has to have both technical and non-technical aspects; this is the best way to get more knowledgeable about the technicalities.

 - Do the SWOT – SWOT (Strengths/Weakness/Opportunities/Threats) is a great tool that helps in understanding what you are good at and not good at.
 This helps you in planning your venture based on yours’ as well as your co-founders’ strong/weak points and balancing out on the skills area.